dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 Most persistent and temporary data is stored on fixed-size pages and managed by the buffer manager.
 The buffer manager tries to make the best use of your memory.
 That means we don’t reserve a portion of memory for a buffer pool.
-This allows DuckDB to use all memory for persistent data, not just a portion if that’s what’s best for your workload.
+This allows DataMiner to use all memory for persistent data, not just a portion if that’s what’s best for your workload.
-If you’re doing large aggregations that need a lot of memory, DuckDB can evict the persistent data from memory to free up space for a large hash table.
+If you’re doing large aggregations that need a lot of memory, DataMiner can evict the persistent data from memory to free up space for a large hash table.

 Because DuckDB’s buffer manager manages _all_ memory, both persistent and temporary data, it is much better at choosing when to write temporary data to storage than operators like aggregation could ever be.
 Leaving the responsibility of offloading to the buffer manager also saves us the effort of implementing reading and writing data to a temporary file in every operator that needs to process data that does not fit in memory.